 Edsby can quickly and easily send messages to very targeted groups.
 Want to send a message to parents of kids with IEPs?
 No problem.
 Want to remind kids in grade 9 with averages under 60% that there’s extra help available?
 It’s just a few seconds away with Edsby.
 How about letting all of the kids of a particular teacher know she’s away with a sprained ankle?
 Again, Edsby makes it easy.

-Edsby helps you connect with and leverage the untapped army of parents that want to help their kids succeed at school.
-It’s historically been hard to let parents into the academic tent in the past.
-Edsby changes all, this by offering well thought-out (and free) access to Edsby for parents—not as an afterthought, but by design.
+Edsby helps schools and districts leverage the untapped army of parents that want to help their kids succeed.
+It’s been hard to let parents into the academic tent in the past.
+Edsby changes all this, by offering well thought-out (and free) access to Edsby for parents—not as an afterthought, but by design.

 Edsby helps parents get a better sense of where their kids are at in school.
-When they see assignments, tests, homework, absentee data and more, they become more enrolled in their children’s success.
-And that leads to better results for students and for your school.
+When they see assignments, tests, homework, absentee data and more, they become more enrolled in their childrens’ success.
+And that leads to better results for students.

 Powerful tools for district-wide collaborative inquiry & professional learning